3box/3box/community/projects.md

 ## Add your Project
 To add your project to this list, just submit a PR to this document adding your project.
 We will review projects before merging to ensure everything looks good!
+Also feel free to add your keys to the [key conventions](./key-conventions.md) document.

 ## Dapps